jina-ai/finetuner/docs/2_step_by_step/2_6_start_finetune.md

 print(f'Run status: {run.status()}')
 ```

-You'll see this in the terminal:
+You'll see something this in the terminal, with a different run name:

 ```bash
 Run name: vigilant-tereshkova